In this article we are looking at taking benefits in phases, to help with this we’ll show the different impacts using a case study.

 He stops working at the end of the year in December and takes an UFPLS in April of the tax year after he stopped working.
 He will then have no earnings that will use up his personal allowance.
 He supplements his income by moving his workplace pension into drawdown, and will phase this so that he can utilise his personal allowance each year.

-An UFPLS is an option as he has no intention paying into a pension so the MPAA restriction of on the level of contributions does not affect him.
+An UFPLS is an option as he has no intention paying into a pension so the money purchase annual allowance restriction of on the level of contributions does not affect him.

 |PCLS via drawdown|